StephenHidem/AntPlus/DocFx/docs/AntPlusOverview.md

 the collection or create a new ANT device and add it to the collection.
 The message is then passed to the ANT device parser for handling by the device.
 >[!NOTE]
 > Prefer AntCollection and the hosting extensions if your application uses dependency injection.
-See [HostingExtensions](HostingExtensionsOverview.md) for details.
+See the [Hosting Extensions Overview](HostingExtensionsOverview.md) for details.

 [!code-csharp[](../../Examples/MAUI-gRPC/MauiAntGrpcClient/CustomAntDevice/BikeRadar.cs#Ctor)]